Parineeti Chopra On Coronavirus: Stop Calling It A ‘Hype On Social Media’

 A post shared by Parineeti Chopra (@parineetichopra) on Mar 11, 2020 at 9:17pm PDT

-Earlier, Akshay Kumar had also urged his fans to maintain a clean hygiene and avoid going to crowded places.
+Earlier, Akshay Kumar had also urged his fans to maintain clean hygiene and avoid going to crowded places.

 "There will be some effect but how much that is difficult to say.
 Prime Minister Narendra Modi has said people shouldn't go to crowded places and safety measures should be taken.
 It all boils down to maintaining proper hygiene.
 One has to be very careful.
-We all have come down to the basic way of greeting people, that is 'namaste'," had said Kumar.
+We all have come down to the basic way of greeting people, that is 'namaste'," Kumar had said.

 Currently, both Parineeti and Akshay Kumar are gearing up for the release of their respective films, Sandeep Aur Pinky Faraar and Sooryavanshi.